abhipathak1/TravTok_Java_2.0/README.md

 2. **Build and Run the Application:**
    - Open the project in your preferred IDE.
-   - Build and run the application using Maven or Gradle.
+   - Build and run the application using Maven.
    - Alternatively, you can run the application using the command line:
      ```bash
      mvn spring-boot:run